groonga/groonga/doc/source/reference/log.rst

 -----------

 Process log is enabled by default.
 Log path can be customized by :option:`--log-path` option.
 Each log has its log level.
-If a log is smaller than groonga process' log level, it's not logged.
+If a log is smaller than Groonga process' log level, it's not logged.
 Log level can be customized by :option:`-l` or :doc:`commands/log_level`.